skyformat99/NLDatabase/README.md

 ## Known problems

  - There is no error checking.
 None.
 Your queries must be perfect.
-Also, patches are welcome.
  - If you look at the way the results are retrieved, you will realize that you can only iterate through them ONCE.
 I didn't see an obvious way to express this in code and make it impossible syntactically, so it's simply something you need to keep in mind.

 ## See also